 A noise survey should be used to verify that the noise impacts from a silica sand facility have been reviewed.
 The noise survey should include the following: any silica sand project should conduct a pre-construction noise monitoring at every residence within 1500 feet.
 This distance should be measured from the property line of the silica sand facility to the property line of the residence.
 The monitoring should include both a daytime and a nighttime monitoring period, and should comport with the measurement methodology prescribed by the Minnesota Noise Rules at 7030.0060.
 The road surfaces within the site should be constructed to maximize the use of traffic circles.
 This will, in turn, minimize the need for vehicles to use their back-up alarm.
-After construction monitoring at the same locations and time periods.
+After construction and startup of the silica sand project, then the facility should conduct post-construction monitoring at the same locations and time periods.
 Any exceedance of the noise standards should be mitigated by raising berm heights and adding landscaping until subsequent testing shows compliance with the noise standards.
 Additional noise mitigation methods that are specific to vehicles include: directional backup warnings, flashers, and proximity sensors.
 If railcars are used, then they should be coupled and uncoupled only during daytime hours